jeb2239/CINQ/docs/concepts_setup.md

 - The first line makes your shell search for gcc in our install directory before looking elsewhere.
 - The second causes the dynamic linker to link your applications with our libstdc++.
 It is important to use the same standard library when compiling and running the program.

+## Get the concepts-enabled standard library

+If you want to develop your own applications or libraries using concepts, it is easiest if you are able to use the prewritten constraints.
+That way, you don't have to write things like `Function` or `Number` by yourself.

+[Andrew Sutton's origin library](https://github.com/asutton/origin) has the most complete concepts implementation.
+(There are some concepts in clite, but not very many.)

+    git clone git@github.com:asutton/origin.git

+If you only need the constraints, you can just use our header file in `src/all_concepts.hpp`, which brings in all of the constraints in origin.

+In case you have to compile the library, here's how:

+You need CMake to compile origin.
+The version of CMake in many package managers is too old, so download it from the [cmake website](http://www.cmake.org/download/).
+Once you have CMake, you should be able to compile origin with:

+    cd origin
+    cmake CMakeLists.txt
+    make

+...although we were not able to get it compiling.